-Triclosan (TCS), an antimicrobial agent, is considered as an emerging pollutant due to its wide dispersive use in personal care products and high aquatic toxicity.
+Triclosan (TCS), an antimicrobial agent, is considered as an emerging pollutant due to its wide dispersive use in personal care products (toothpaste, soaps, cosmetics) and high aquatic toxicity.
 In the present study, phase I metabolism of Triclosan was investigated using electrochemical simulation.
 The products formed in the electrochemical (EC) cell were identified by on-line and off-line MS. The sequential formation and disappearance of each product, with the continuous increase of voltage from 0 to 3500 mV, was observed to reveal the transformation pathways of TCS.
-Eight metabolites (transformation products = TPs) were found using the EC approach.